 It is essential that the X is clearly marked so that the pack sees it.
 Otherwise the pack will carry straight on.
 In woods and parks it is best to put the X mark behind a tree or in such a way that the first hasher only sees the X when he or she gets there rather than from some distance away.
 Once the true trail has been found it is a good idea to mark the direction in which the true trail goes from the check.

 If you have recently been at a check and you see an X indicating a false trail you should return to the recent checkmark and check in other directions.
 If you are well away from the most recent check and find an X then you have to turn round and go back along the trail already covered to find other directions in which the trail might have gone.
 This is most frequently the last change of direction but not exclusively.

 Ladies’ checks may only be done by harriettes so the non-harriettes may not do the check and have to wait until the harriettes find the trail.
 (Some non-harriettes find it impossible to resist the temptation to do the check themselves but they are always found out and always rewarded in the same time honoured way).
 This is a device used to slow the front runners down but it does not work if there are front running harriettes.

 11. The beer stop

-This should occur between half and three quarters way through the run.
+This should occur close to the end (15' walk) of the run.
 While the Beer Meister is responsible for getting the beer to the start of the run, the hares are responsible for the beer stop.
 This means identifying a suitable location where a car can be safely and legally parked and indicating for the pack by means of the sign ‘BS’ where it is.